 - Dissociative feelings

-Diagnosis of Borderline Personality Disorder is not based on one specific sign or symptom and is best determined by a comprehensive clinical evaluation by a medical professional.
+The diagnosis of borderline personality disorder is not based on one specific sign or symptom and is best determined by a comprehensive clinical evaluation by a medical professional.

-While there is no one agreed upon cause for Borderline Personality Disorder, research does indicate it is the result of a combination of factors.
-Psychology Today states that it is sometimes associated with environmental factors such as parental neglect or emotional, physical, or sexual trauma.
+While there’s not one agreed-upon cause for borderline personality disorder, research does indicate it’s the result of a combination of factors.
+Psychology Today states that it’s sometimes associated with environmental factors like parental neglect or emotional, physical, or sexual trauma.

 Additionally, other research has contributed the following to the development of BPD:

-An article from Harvard University Medical School cited encouraging news about treating Borderline Personality Disorder.
-A study which featured researchers from Brown University, Columbia University, Harvard University, and Yale University, compared long-term symptom remission and the ability to function socially in 600 patients with Borderline Personality Disorder, Obsessive-Compulsive Disorder, Avoidant Personality Disorder, and Major Depression.
-Results showed that after receiving psychotherapy, at the 10-year mark, 85% of people with Borderline Personality Disorder had achieved remission, similar to the rate of those with Major Depression.
+An article from Harvard University Medical School cited encouraging news about treating borderline personality disorder.
+The study, which featured researchers from Brown University, Columbia University, Harvard University, and Yale University, compared long-term symptom remission and the ability to function socially in 600 patients with borderline personality disorder (BPD), obsessive-compulsive disorder (OCD), avoidant personality disorder, and major depression.
+Results showed that after receiving psychotherapy, at the 10-year mark, 85% of people with BPD had achieved remission, similar to the rate of those with major depression.
 The study also found that once those with BPD received remission from their symptoms, they were unlikely to relapse.